thecarringtonconnection/website/content/privacy/_index.md

         ###### Changes to the privacy policy and your duty to inform us of changes

         We keep our privacy policy under regular review.
-This version was last updated in October 2021.
+This version was last updated in June 2024.

         It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.